one-pace/one-pace-wiki/editing-guide.md

 ## 1.2.
 Rendering configuration

 ## 1.3.
 Compression configuration
 For compression purposes we **always** use [ffmpeg](https://www.ffmpeg.org/download.html).
-For compressing a newly rendered episode, use this setting:
+This includes rendered episodes and streams.

 ### 1.3.1.
 Frame rate
 The frame varies depending on the source material used.
 If the majority of the source material is using 23.976 as its frame rate, use the frame rate `24000/1001`.
 If, however, the majority of the source material uses the frame rate 29.976, use the frame rate `30000/1001`.